 As a result, the highest volume hydrogen applications (primarily as a chemical feedstock) have always employed an on-site hydrogen generation approach – making hydrogen as it is needed, to avoid the need for hydrogen storage.

-How do Proton OnSite's solutions differ from conventional hydrogen generation?
+How do Nel's solutions differ from conventional hydrogen generation?

 The hydrocarbon-based hydrogen generation technology used to supply hydrogen as a chemical feedstock is well-suited to very large, constant use, relatively low purity hydrogen needs on a large site with specialty employees dedicated only to the hydrogen generation unit.